from small one page howto to huge articles all in one place

 on the

-encrypted memory area.
+obfuscated memory area.

 Note that this function is not a proper encryption routine as the XOR

-constant is fixed, and is only suitable for hiding strings.
+constant is fixed, and is suitable only for hiding strings.

 RETURN VALUE